Student Grant Program - Guidelines

 I submitted my grant.
 When will I hear back?

-The MSF Grant Selection Committee will review your application in May and June.
+The MSF Grant Selection Committee will review your application in April and May.
 The Committee will email you with any questions or for any additional information needed to evaluate your application.
-The Committee will then make its recommendation to the MSF Board, who will vote on whether to fund the grant on June 15.
+It is important that you promptly respond to the questions asked by the Committee in order for the Committee to have the information it needs to properly review your application.
+The Committee will then make its recommendation to the MSF Board, which will vote on whether to fund the grant on June 10.
 You will be notified as to whether your grant has been approved after that meeting.

 My grant was approved.
 Now what?